How we investigate

 Baseline Readings: We have you walk us through your home and have you explain what’s been going on in each room.
 It is at this time, we take baseline readings.
 We get temps, do EMF sweeps and take pictures.
 We chart our findings.
 We will be setting up several motion detectors in key hot spot areas or rooms.
 We also put out digital voice recorders and turn them on at this time.
 We have a T.O.P.S. (trigger object proximity sensor) and will place that in the area with the highest reported activity.
 We have an infrared camera as well as a camcorder that we can set up in the areas you feel are most active.

-EVP sessions I & II: We conduct four different types of these sessions and we usually do these in the living room or den, or what we like to call base rooms.
-During this time, we also take readings and photographs.
-We always speak up when our devices are going to make noise.
-The clients are always welcome to join in on these sessions.
+EVP sessions I & II: We conduct four different types of these sessions and we usually start in the living room or den, or what we call base rooms.
+We then move to the room or rooms that have indicated activity.
+During this time, we take readings and photographs.
+The first session is where each person asks a one answer question and waits atleast 30 seconds, until asking the next.
+The second session is done as a group, where we all ask the same one answer question, at the same time.
+Again, waiting 30 seconds, until asking the next.
+We encourage our clients to join in on these sessions, as they are always welcome to participate.
 We cover all the ground rules, prior to starting.

 Investigation Readings: After we conduct the first two EVP sessions, we stop and do our second walk through of the house.
 We take readings and photos again.
-We conduct EVP sessions in the affected areas.
 We compare our baseline readings with the investigation readings at this time.

 Reviewing our findings: At this point, we start to wrap things up.
 At home, we upload the photos and review them.
-We also go over the footage taken from the cameras, as well as review our EVP sessions.
+We also go over the footage taken from the cameras, the charted readings collected, as well as review our EVP sessions.
 It takes more time to go over our findings than it does to collect the information during the investigation.
-For this reason, it will take us a good week to thoroughly go over everything.
+For this reason, it will take us a good week or two, to thoroughly go over everything.
 We ask for your patience at this time.